ElisabettaCarrara/elica-bootstrap/readme.txt

 == Changelog ==

+= 1.3 =
+Add footer logo upload control (displays in the footer, if not set defaults to site logo; in case site logo is not set displays site name text link)
+Collated style.css with css/style.css
+Improved footer styles

 = 1.2 =
-Add footer logo upload (defaults to site logo if footer logo not set, and to text link (site name) when site logo and footer logo are not set)
-Collated all CSS into one file, improved footer styling
+Corrected issues with Header Image and Header Background Corrected placement of Search Pop-up Icon in menu

 = 1.1 =
 Add screenshot
-Corrected issues with Header Image and Header Background Corrected placement of Search Pop-up Icon in menu

 = 1.0.0 =
 Initial release